William758/ZetArtifacts/README.md

 Artifact of Multitudes - Double player count scaling. (stacks multiplicatively with original multitudes)

-Artifact of Escalation - Monsters, interactables and elites can appear earlier than usual.
+Artifact of Escalation - Monster and interactable types can appear earlier than usual.
+Post-loop Elites begin to appear at monster level 10.

 Artifact of the Eclipse - Enables all Eclipse modifiers.